Mintable-Pte-Ltd/How-to-make-NFTs-by-Mintology.app/8_token_gating.md

 ### Alternatives

-You can also use the **[List Authorised Tokens](https://docs.mintology.app/reference/authorize)** endpoint to get the list of tokens that a user owns from a particular collection and modify what is accessible for the user through it.
+You can also use the **[List Authorised Tokens](https://docs.mintology.app/reference/authorize-inventory)** endpoint to get the list of tokens that a user owns from a particular collection and control what is accessible for the user through that information.